 - which have a substantive economic presence in the UK

-- for group companies only the parent company may apply.
+- for group companies only the parent company could apply.

 Micro businesses: Bounce Back Loan scheme

-This scheme is available for eligible micro businesses from 4 May 2020 through an online application.
-Businesses can apply for loans from £2,000 to £50,000, which are repayable within six years.
+This scheme was available for eligible micro businesses from 4 May 2020 through an online application.
+Businesses could apply for loans from £2,000 to £50,000.

 - are based in the UK